Decision-making procedure and remuneration principles

 The first incentive period covered the years 2010–2012 (37 persons), the second incentive period covers the years 2011–2013 (37 persons), the third covers the years 2012–2014 (maximum 40 persons), and the fourth covers the years 2013–2015 (maximum 40 persons).
 Maximum remunerations in the long-term incentive scheme correspond to 2, 3 or 4 months’ salary of the person in question.
 The criteria for incentive periods 2010–2012, 2011–2013, 2012–2014, and 2013–2015 are based on solvency, customer account performance and cost control.

 Key persons in Investment Operations do not participate in the long-term incentive scheme.

 Separate scheme for Investment Operations

 The aim of the separate scheme for Investment Operations, approved by the Board of Directors, is to benefit from added value that is created if Varma’s solvency and return on investments develop, in the long term, better than those of a peer group of competitors.
-The separate scheme for 2012 covers, in addition to the Senior Vice-President, Investments, a maximum of 54 key persons in Investment Operations.
+The separate scheme for 2013 covered, in addition to the Senior Vice-President, Investments, a maximum of 54 key persons in Investment Operations.